angular/angular/adev/src/content/guide/templates/overview.md

 Use special syntax within a template to build on many of Angular's features.
 </docs-decorative-header>

-Tip: Check out Angular's [Essentials](essentials/rendering-dynamic-templates) before diving into this comprehensive guide.
+TIP: Check out Angular's [Essentials](essentials/rendering-dynamic-templates) before diving into this comprehensive guide.

 <!--todo: Do we still need the following section?
 It seems more relevant to those coming from AngularJS, which is now 7 versions ago. -->
 <!-- You may be familiar with the component/template duality from your experience with model-view-controller (MVC) or model-view-viewmodel (MVVM).